Author: David Wilkening

 At this point, it dawned on me: The real test of any family destination, particularly when it comes to children, is what to do on a rainy day.

-The nature-filled mountaintop Mohonk Mountain House, located 90 miles north of New York City, easily passed the test.
-Which is not to say that it rains every day, but on clear days this more than a century-old resort that is a sort of throwback to the past is only a little less than Heaven-like for families.
+The nature-filled mountaintop Mohonk Mountain House easily passed the test.
+This is not to say that it rains every day, but on clear days, this more than a century-old resort that is a sort of throwback to the past is only a little less than Heaven-like for families.
 There's plenty to do- or nothing at all - on the grounds of the 2,020-acre National Historic Landmark, for everyone from grandmothers sitting in rocking chairs to tykes barely able to walk.

-Under the auspices of Nina Smiley, a member of the family that has owned and operated the resort for 138 years, the resort is launching a "Junior Naturalist Experience" for the summer of 2007.
-Designed by staff naturalists for ages 4-12, it will become part of the Mohonk Kids' Club programming.
-Regularly scheduled activities include climate lessons at the resort's boat dock, where the group will examine weather instruments and learn how to take scientific readings.
-Other program events include expeditions to observe the many different types of flora and fauna that make up the local environment.
+Under the auspices of Nina Smiley, a member of the family that has owned and operated the resort for 146 years, the resort offers a "Junior Naturalist Experience."
+Designed by staff naturalists, it's regularly scheduled activities include climate lessons at the resort's boat dock, where the group will examine weather instruments and learn how to take scientific readings.
+Other program events include expeditions to observe the many different types of flora and fauna that make up the local environment and nature walks to observe animal tracks.
 At the end of their stay, kids can receive a certificate designating them an official Junior Naturalist at Mohonk Mountain House and an Eco-Kit that includes a hand-held magnifying glass and a list of simple eco-activities to take home.

 For non-ambitious adults, rocking chairs abound, and greenhouses and lush gardens as well.
 For the more active-minded, there's tennis and golf.
 There are often-changing theme weeks, and the organized activities, such as nature walks, ballroom dancing, and kitchen tours, are popular.